-There have been several cases in which sharia courts have handed down sentences of death by stoning to Muslims for various offenses.
-In 2003, several such cases were overturned and thrown out on appeal; stoning sentences remain in several other cases pending appeal.
-No stoning punishments have been carried out as of the time of this report.
-Nevertheless, sentences involving amputation and flogging have been carried out in recent years, although no such sentences were carried out during the past year, and several cases of this kind have been reversed on appeal, are in the process of appeal, or are awaiting sentencing.
-There are pending amputation and/or stoning sentences in Jigawa, Bauchi, Niger, Kano, and Zamfara states.
-Many of these cases have been delayed continuously for various reasons.
+In past years, there have been several cases in which sharia courts have handed down sentences of death by stoning to Muslims for various offenses.
+In 2003, several such cases were overturned and thrown out on appeal; stoning sentences remain in several other cases, pending appeal.
+However, to date, no stoning punishments have ever been carried out in Nigeria.
+Nevertheless, in the past, sentences involving amputation and flogging have been carried out, although none in the past three years; several cases of this kind have been reversed on appeal, are in the process of appeal, or are awaiting sentencing.
+There are pending amputation and/or stoning sentences in Jigawa, Bauchi, Niger, Kano, and Zamfara states, though many of these cases have been delayed continuously for various reasons.

-Sharia punishments such as death by stoning and amputation have been topics of a national debate in recent years on whether these punishments constitute torture or inhumane or degrading treatment under the Nigerian
+Sharia punishments such as death by stoning and amputation have been topics of a national debate in recent years on whether these punishments constitute torture or inhumane or degrading treatment under the Nigerian Constitution.

-Constitution.
 The UN Committee Against Torture, as well as the UN Special Rapporteur on Torture, have stated that flogging, stoning, and amputation do breach the prohibition against inhuman or degrading treatment under international human rights standards and treaties.
 On this issue, the UN Special Rapporteur stated that the Nigerian government should ensure that practices and codes of all states are in compliance with international human rights conventions and it should conduct an "assessment of all the laws in force and analyze their compatibility with international human rights law."

 In addition to the sharia controversy and the violence it incites, Nigeria is plagued by a number of other serious problems regarding freedom of religion or belief.
 Christians in the northern states complain of what they view as discrimination at the hands of Muslim-controlled governments and describe their communities as having the status of "second-class citizens."
 Most complaints predate the recent initiatives regarding sharia, and include allegations of official discrimination in the denial of applications to build or repair places of worship, access to education and state-run media, representation in government bodies, and government employment.
 Muslim communities in southeastern Nigeria, where Muslims are a small fraction of the population, echo some of the complaints of minority Christian communities in northern Nigeria.
-Southern Muslim leaders report official or officially sanctioned discrimination in the media, education, and representation in government institutions.
-Although proselytizing is permitted by the Constitution, several northern states continue to ban some public religious activities to address public safety and security concerns.